PostHog/posthog.com/contents/blog/ceo-diary-4.md

 * Stock doodles that every startup uses (we avoided this, and hired a graphic designer as early as we could)
 * Single landing-page where the links take you to an anchor link on the same page (we had >50 pages when we launched)

-## Don't treat implementation as a second class citizen
+## Don't treat implementation as a second-class citizen

 Great design is irrelevant without implementation.
 The better you are at getting things merged easily, the more steps you'll take and the further you'll go.